-Get the value of the n^{th} element referenced by this instance, where n is offset and the address is base address + (offset stride element size in bytes).
+Get the value at the address: base address + offset x stride x element size in bytes.
 When an exception is thrown, no data is transferred.

 offset of short in the memory region starting from the address specified in the associated factory method.